xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD08_DEMO.md

 1. Open Windows PowerShell as Administrator.
 2. In the **User Account Control** modal, click **Yes**.
 3. Run the following command: **Install-Module azurerm -AllowClobber -MinimumVersion 5.4.1**.
+   >**Note**: If prompted for trust this repository , Type A and then press Enter.
 4. Browse to *[repository root]***\AllFiles\Mod08\DemoFiles\ApplicationInsights\Setup**.
 5. Run the following command:
+   >**Note**: If prompted for Run only scripts that you trusted, type R and then press Enter.
     ```batch
      .\createAzureServices.ps1
     ```